Clark International Airport

 The airport serves Metro Clark, as well as the entire Central Luzon, Northern Luzon, and, to an extent, Manila metropolitan area and capital city with international and domestic flights.
 The name is derived from the former American Clark Air Base, which was the largest overseas base of the United States Air Force until it was closed and handed over to the Government of the Philippines in 1991.

-The airport is managed and operated by Luzon International Premier Airport Development (LIPAD) Corp., a consortium of JG Summit Holdings, Filinvest Development Corporation, Philippine Airport Ground Support Solutions (PAGSS) Inc., and Changi Airports Philippines Pte.
-Ltd. The southern part of the facility is utilized by the Philippine Air Force as Clark Air Base.
+The airport has been managed and operated by Luzon International Premier Airport Development (LIPAD) Corp., a consortium of JG Summit Holdings, Filinvest Development Corporation, Philippine Airport Ground Support Solutions Inc., and Changi Airports Philippines Pte.
+Ltd., following a 2019 turnover by the Department of Transportation and the Bases Conversion and Development Authority.
+The southern part of the facility is utilized by the Philippine Air Force as Clark Air Base.

-The airport was nominated as a finalist for the Airport category of the 2021 Prix Versailles awards but lost to LaGuardia Airport Terminal B as the best new airport in 2021.
+The airport was nominated as a finalist for the Airport category of the 2021 Prix Versailles awards but lost to LaGuardia Airport Terminal B in New York as the best new airport of 2021.
 However, it was recognized as a laureate of Prix Versailles' 2023 list of the World's Most Beautiful Airports.

-On March 1, 2024, CRK won the Routes Asia Marketing Award under the 5 million Passenger airport category after having handled nearly 2 million passengers in 2023, or a 160% increase.